tmobile/magentaA11y/_checklist-web/listbox-autocomplete.md

 ---
 layout: entry
-title:  "Autocomplete text input with listbox"
+title:  "Autocomplete input with listbox"
-description: "How to code and test an accessible listbox with inline autocomplete text input for the Web"
+description: "How to test an accessible listbox with inline autocomplete text input for the Web"
 categories: form

 keyboard: